-M-TR-C3 through M-TR-C7.
+M-TR-C1, M-TR-C3 through M-TR-C7.
 Described above in Transportation and Circulation, Construction - Traffic.
-Note that M-TR-C1 does not specifically address construction related impacts to non-motorized transportation.

 Implementation of these measures would reduce the impacts caused by sidewalk closures and disruptions to crossing movements to less than significant levels.